Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 1. Open your browser and navigate to `http://localhost:4200`.
 1. Select the **Sign In** button on the top right corner.
 Choose either **Popup** or **Redirect** flows.
 1. Select the **Todolist** button on the navigation bar.
-This will make a call to the Todolist web API.
+This will make a call to the TodoList web API.

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../issues) page.